 CIL is a charge that is levied on new development floorspace which is intended to contribute towards the provision of infrastructure to support growth.
-The statutory process for preparing a CIL Charging Schedule is set out in the Community Infrastructure Regulations 2010 (as amended) and this is set out in Figure 3 including the requirements for public consultation.
+The statutory process for preparing a CIL Charging Schedule is set out in the Community Infrastructure Regulations 2010 (as amended) including the requirements for public consultation.

-Warwick District Council has already consulted on a Schedule of Charges which it intends to implement and this will be submitted to the Secretary of State for examination when the Local Plan examination has been completed
+We have already consulted on a Schedule of Charges which it intends to implement and this will be submitted to the Secretary of State for examination when the Local Plan examination has been completed